dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 Afterward you can run `kubectl get ingress` to see the status and access these through their hostname, such as `http://alpha.<my-domain-name>` and `http://ratel.<my-domain-name>`

-{{% notice "note" %}}Ingress controllers will likely have an option to configure access for private internal networks.
+{{% notice "tip" %}}Ingress controllers will likely have an option to configure access for private internal networks.
 Consult documentation from the ingress controller provider for further information.{{% /notice %}}